mendel11a/tasksReminder/README.md

 So Now Onwards , you don't have a need to remember your tasks , also you can use it on any device, its totally responsive too.

 ## Then , Go and Check Now : ✔ [Tasks Reminder with Alarm](https://tasks-reminders.herokuapp.com/) ✔
-### It is hosted on Netlify, Here is the Link : https://tasks-reminders.herokuapp.com/
+### It is hosted on Heroku, Here is the Link : https://tasks-reminders.herokuapp.com/